gaba-tope/gaba-tope.github.io/_posts/2025-02-04-music-player.md

 {% endhighlight %}
 </details>

+-----(Update 2025-02-15)-----
+Now, YouTube iframe element has its own class `musiciframe`.
+This is to style iframe of the music player only, so that no other iframes are affected.
+Accordingly, `iframe` style was changed to `.musiciframe` style in CSS.

-## 3. JavaScript for the Music Player
+### 3. JavaScript for the Music Player

 This is the core functional component of the music player.